DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 All Attributes and Skills start at a +0 modifier.
 The Attribute modifier adds to all relevant Skills.
 You can adjust your Skills and Attributes using your Experience Points, which will help define how capable your character for relevant actions.
 On initial character creation, you can spend points to increase or gain points to decrease Attributes and Skill Modifiers up to positive or negative 3.
 This upper limit increases on even level-ups (2, +4; 4, +5; 6, +6).
 Once these are set at character creation, a player may only add newly awarded Experience points.

-Raising an Attribute by 1 initially costs 2 Experience Points.
-Raising a Skill by 1 initially costs 1 Experience Point.
+Raising an Attribute Modifier by +1 initially costs 2 Experience Points.
+Raising a Skill Modifier by +1 initially costs 1 Experience Point.
 In both cases, raising modifiers becomes more costly as you add.
-The following table shows the cost Experience Points and the resulting modifier for Attributes and Skills.
+The following table shows the cost in Experience Points and the resulting modifier for Attributes and Skills.

 < center >
 | Modifier | Skill XP Cost | Attrib XP Cost |